 He really lives for his holidays.
 They are all important to his life; as is the preparation for them.
-He and the family will go somewhere different each year, sometimes twice a year, and he will research the location and the country in great detail and for months in advance.
+He and the family will go somewhere different each year, sometimes more than once a year, and he will research the location and the country in great detail and for months in advance.

 He’s not alone.
 Many people in the UK begin planning their summer holiday just after Christmas.
 And some begin planning their winter holidays when they return from their summer holiday!

 If you have the time and the money, holiday-making is great – up to a point.
 And that point is where it becomes an escape from where we spend most of our time – in everyday life.

 Yet so many of us find our lives humdrum, boring, and samey that we need to have such breaks ‘to look forward to’.
 When everyday life is not fulfilling the temptation is to live in a never-never land of escapism – this is why holidays are so popular.
 They help us escape.

 So we plan our annual holidays.
 Now we can spend a few months anticipating how great these will be.
 And, when we return, spend a few weeks looking back on them and telling others about them.
 And we then begin planning the next one.

 It’s not just stroppy teenagers who have the ‘I’m bored’ attitude.
 Many of us keep this going into adult life.
 And to get away from this we live our lives through others – we live vicariously.

 We get excitement second-hand.
 In gossip magazines.
 In gossiping about people we know.
 In TV soaps.
 In ‘reality TV’ programmes which pry into others’ lives.
 And especially in watching the endlessly on-going variations of the talent knock-out TV programmes.